raamsri/dtreetrawl/README.md

   --hash                 Hash the files to produce checksums(default is MD5).
   -c, --checksum=md5     Valid hashing algorithms: md5, sha1, sha256, sha512.
-  -s, --hash-symlink     Include symbolic links' referent name while calculating the root checksum
+  -s, --hash-symlink     Include symbolic links' referent name while calculating the root checksum -R, --only-root-hash   Output only the root hash.
+NULL if --hash is not set

 ```

 Stats of all paths passed as arguments to `dtreetrawl` is printed to the standard output, errors to standard error.